Contact us

 Daniel Vreeman, Chief Standards Development Officer at HL7 International

 The problem is complex.
-Many organizations rely on 20+ different software systems, that leads to data silos and management challenges.
+Many organizations rely on 20+ different software systems, this lack of interoperability creates silos and raises patient-safety risks.
 About 20% of patients may have incorrect medical records, risking their safety.

 Healthcare interoperability